We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Director

 Born in England, Juliette Veber moved to Auckland with her parents when she was five.
-After graduating with a Bachelor of Communications Studies from AUT, majoring in television, she entered the film industry in 1995.
+After graduating with a Bachelor of Communications Studies from Auckland University of Technology, majoring in television, she entered the screen industry in 1995.

-One of her first jobs was as production co-ordinator on director Harry Sinclair's TV series and feature film Topless Women Talk About Their Lives.
-She went on to work closely with Sinclair and producer Fiona Copland, as associate producer on The Price of Milk (2000), then as producer on Toy Love (2002).
+One of her first jobs was as production coordinator on director Harry Sinclair's TV series and movie Topless Women Talk About Their Lives.
+She went on to work closely with Sinclair and producer Fiona Copland on two further features — as associate producer on The Price of Milk (2000), and as lead producer on Toy Love (2002).

-In 2006, Veber moved to Wellington to begin a six year stint as Short Film Manager at the NZ Film Commission.
+In 2006, Veber moved to Wellington, and began a six-year stint at the NZ Film Commission as Short Film Sales and Marketing Manager.

-After time as programmer and researcher for documentary festival Doc Edge, Veber began work on an ambitious project chronicling the stories of teenage mothers.
-Over five years she filmed, photographed and wrote interviews, which were collected on website Conversations with Teen Mums.
+After time as programmer and researcher for Kiwi documentary festival Doc Edge, Veber started an ambitious project chronicling the stories of teenage mothers.
+Over five years she filmed, photographed and wrote up the interviews that were collected on website Conversations with Teen Mums.

 Sources include